Mind Body Soul

 Defend the faith: it our duty to defend our faith anytime that it is under attack, and when others are spreading errors or falsities about it.
 Not to say anything... is denying Christ.

 Invite at least one person to your Church each week.
 Let the priest know beforehand so he can prepare.

 Set up a welcome committee in your parish to welcome and orientate new and potential parishioners.

 Discuss upcoming readings with family and friends.

-Fundraise to finance your evangelization efforts, campaign, or mission: bottle drives, flea markets, auctions, dances, plays, concerts, dinners, bake sales, movie night (Christian movie), card socials, canvassing, collections...
+Fundraise to finance your evangelization efforts, campaigns, and/or missions: bottle drives, flea markets, auctions, dances, plays, concerts, dinners, bake sales, movie night (Christian movie), card socials, canvassing, calendars, collections...